Skip Navigation

 Eysturoy

-Eysturoy is located north of the main island Streymoy (where Torshavn is) and is the second largest island.
-It also has has the highest mountain of the Faroe Island and a great mountain road can be taken between Eidi, in the north-west of the island and Gjovk, a village with a sheltered harbour.
-Other fantastic roads include roads in the north-east leading to Elduvik and Oyndarfjordur.
+Eysturoy is located north of the main island Streymoy (where Tórshavn is) and is the second largest island.
+It also has has the highest mountain of the Faroe Islands (Slættaratindur, 882 metres high) and a great mountain road can be taken between Eiði, in the northwest of the island and Gjógv, a village with a sheltered harbour.
+Other fantastic roads include roads in the northeast leading to Elduvik and Oyndarfjordur.
 The villages are picture perfect as well, with it's dramatic backdrops.
-The south of the island is less dramatic but has a lake near Nes great for birdwatching.
+The south of the island is less dramatic but has a lake near Nes great for birdwatching: the Lake of Toftavatn.

 Føroya Fornminissavn